sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 4. Click **Create configuration**, name  it "anyco" (for the fictional company providing the quote), and click **Create**.

-5. Click the configuration name to edit the configuration..
+5. Click the configuration name to edit the configuration.

 6. For this quickstart, let's extract only a few pieces of information: